AT&T Internet Air vs. Verizon: Which Internet Provider Is Best?

 Deals and promotions: AT&T Internet Air vs. Verizon

-- Get $400 off select Samsung appliances at Home Depot when you sign up for Fios 1 Gig, Fios 2 Gig, 5G Home Plus, or LTE Home Plus.
+- Get free access to NFL Sunday Ticket or $400 off Samsung products when you sign up for Fios 1 Gig, 2 Gig, 5G Home Ultimate, or LTE Home Plus from Verizon by August 27

 Extra fees: AT&T Internet Air vs. Verizon